Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data: Preliminaries

 The inspection of the case $E=l_{2}$ is motivated by the application to functional statistics mentioned in the paragraph above.
-Indeed random functions are often reconstructed by interpolation techniques, like splines or wavelets, in Hilbert spaces such as $L^{2}\left( \left[ 0,T\right] \right) $ or the Sobolev space $W^{m,2}\left( \left[ 0,T\right] \right) $.
-Then the random element $X$ is valued in a separable Hilbert space $H$...and all these Hilbert spaces of functions are isometrically isomorphic to $l_{2}.$ Any gaussian random function $X$ will be represented by its coordinates in accordance with (\ref{lou}) and through the well-known Karhunen-Lo\`{e}ve decomposition on the basis of the eigenelements of its covariance operator $\left( a_{i}^{-1},e_{i}\right) $ where the $e_{i}$'s are the eigenfunctions :
+Indeed random functions are often reconstructed by interpolation techniques, like splines or wavelets, in Hilbert spaces such as $L^{2}\left( \left[ 0,T\right] \right) $ or the Sobolev space $W^{m,2}\left( \left[ 0,T\right] \right) ,$ $m\in\mathbb{N}$.
+Then the random element $X$ is valued in a separable Hilbert space $\mathcal{H}$ and all these Hilbert spaces of functions are isometrically isomorphic to $l_{2}.$ In this framework a useful tool is the so-called Karhunen-Lo\`{e}ve decomposition (sometimes refered to as Principal Orthogonal Decomposition in other area of mathematics such as PDEs).
+Any centered random function $X$ will be represented by its coordinates in a basis of eigenvectors of the covariance operator $\mathcal{C}_{X}=\mathbb{E}\left[ X\otimes X\right] $.
+When $e_{i}$'s are the eigenvectors of $\mathcal{C}_{X}$ and $\lambda_{i}$ the associated eigenvalues

+where the $x_{i}$'s are uncorrelated real random variables.
+The $x_{i}$'s are actually always independent when $X$ is Gaussian and are assumed to be in most settings.
+The $l_{2}$ random element defined in (\ref{lou}) is formally identifiable with this Karhunen-Lo\`{e}ve decomposition familiar in Functional Data Analysis.

+Historically the description of the exact behaviour of Gaussian small ball probability in Hilbert space is due to Sytaya (1974).
+However we borrow the notations from Lifshits (1997) who extendend Sytaya's results in several directions amongts which the non-Gaussian framework.
+First in order to alleviate notations set once and for all :

-The notations of this article are the same as those of Meyer-Wolf, Zeitouni (1993) and Dembo, Meyer-Wolf, Zeitouni (1995).
-These authors completely solved the $l_{2}$ problem.
-For the sake of completeness and since the main theorems of this work heavily rely on their results I recall them.
-In both above-mentioned articles they proved that :
+where $\lambda_{i}>0$ are arranged in decreasing order with $\sum _{i=1}^{+\infty}\lambda_{i}<+\infty$ and $Z_{i}$ are positive random variables (they stand for the $x_{i}^{2}$'s above).
+For the sake of completeness and since the main theorems of this work heavily rely on his results we recall them.
+In the previously mentioned article Lifshits proved that :